jbubriski/arcane-adventures/_posts/2024/2024-03-12-golem-scrap-metal.md

     Aarn walked over to the apprentice in charge of the shovels and stopped her.
 He knelt down and retrieved a domed piece of metal.
 There was a face, barely visible now, drawn onto the surface with thick white chalk.
 Explosion had blasted most of the chalk away, and deep scratches further distorted the image.
 </div>

 This piece of scrap metal contains some of the lifeforce from a magical golem.
-Before its untimely demise, it was used by Aarn to guard the grounds of his compound and do some light gardening.
+Before its untimely demise it was used by Aarn to guard the grounds of his compound, and do some light gardening.

 The scrap metal can be used to enhance a shield to give it a +1 bonus.
 Below are the crafting requirements for the enhancement: